 Wipes down easily: Don’t worry about lingering stains; the plastic molded rail can be wiped down for easy cleaning.
 Hardware and instructions included for a secure fit: The riser has added long screws allowing you to install the riser and your existing seat quickly.
 Fits an Elongated Bowl: The toilet riser is 19.5 inches long and 14 inches wide, including any standard elongated toilet bowl.
 Please measure your bowl to choose the right fit for you.
 This is number two of my top picks.

 - Easy to assemble

 - It doesn’t fit well on the toilet.

 3. Foldable Toilet Grab Bar

-These grab rails are perfect for people in wheelchairs, the elderly, patients, disabled individuals,mobility-impaired people when sitting down or standing up in the toilet or bathroom.
-They prevent people from slipping & falling, helps them keep balance and smooth finish for easy daily washing.
-Ideal for use at the home bathroom or wherever you need a handrail.
+These grab rails are perfect for wheelchairs, the elderly, patients, disabled individuals, and mobility-impaired people when sitting down or standing in the toilet or bathroom.
+They prevent people from slipping & falling, help them keep balance, and provide a smooth finish for easy daily washing.
+Ideal for use in the home bathroom or wherever you need a handrail.

 - Easy to install

 - May Wobble

 4. Stander Security Pole and Curve Grab Bar

 The Stander Security Pole and Curve Grab Bar provide safe, secure support for sitting, standing, or transferring a loved one to a walker, wheelchair, or another mobility device.
 The slim design makes for an easy fit in tight spaces, ideal for bathroom safety, as a grab bar at your bedside, or beside your favorite sofa or chair as an extra handle to prevent falls.
 The tension-mounted Security Pole comes in 2 53-inch pieces.